iusrepo/ius.io/docs/SafeRepo.md

 repositories provide several different types of packages.
 Not all repositories clearly describe the types of packages that are provided, which may lead to unexpected results.
-The SafeRepo Initiative is a set of guidelines for third part repositories to follow in order to help users avoid these unexpected results.
+The SafeRepo Initiative is a set of guidelines for third party repositories to follow in order to help users avoid these unexpected results.

 ## Terminology